As Amy Schumer’s son is rushed to hospital with RSV, what parents need to know about the common virus

 “The latest data shows that there has been a steady rise of RSV cases in recent weeks, with an increase in the number of children under five being admitted to hospital.
 There has also been steep increase in hospitalisation rates in children under one with bronchiolitis, a viral chest infection which is most commonly caused by RSV.”

-Dr Conall Watson, consultant epidemiologist for the UK Health Security Agency (UKHSA), suggests this rise in hospital admissions is “in line with what we typically see at this time of year”, he says.
-“For children under two, RSV can be severe – particularly for babies and those born prematurely.”
+Dr Conall Watson, consultant epidemiologist for the UK Health Security Agency (UKHSA), suggests this rise in hospital admissions is “in line with what we typically see at this time of year”, adding: “For children under two, RSV can be severe – particularly for babies and those born prematurely.”

 So what are the signs of RSV, and how can you tell if it’s causing serious illness in your child?